akramIOT/Agentic-IAM/README.md

 4. Ensure code quality checks pass
 5. Submit a pull request

-## Academic AI Research References
+## Foundational Research & Academic AI Research References

 This framework is inspired by and implements concepts from the following research: